Introduction

 Healing

 These are your cards that you will bring to every single scenario, until you gain a few levels and find stronger replacements.
-You’ll be sorting cards into three major categories: Shield/Retaliate, Crowd Control, and Healing/Utility.
-Some cards will have the flexibility to be used in multiple roles; these will be marked in yellow.
+You’ll be sorting cards into three major categories: Shield/Retaliate,

 You’ll take every instance of shield and/or retaliate at level one.
 This gives you two different ways to shield for one while you use your top action to attack or to retaliate.
 This isn’t quite enough mitigation to handle everything yet, which is why you’ll need to rely on allies, crowd control, and good old fashioned initiative weaving to survive.
 Once you gain a few levels, you’ll have the tools to push through.

-For Crowd Control, you’ve got Sweeping Blow, an AoE muddle that’s perfect for starting a new room, and Warding Strength, a top action disarm that deals fine damage.
-It’s tempting to drop Warding Strength instantly for the shield and retaliate - and if the first room is a swarm of melee, you should do so.
+For Crowd Control, you’ve got Sweeping Blow, an AOE muddle that’s perfect for starting a new room, and Warding Strength, a top action disarm that deals fine damage.
+It’s tempting to drop down Warding Strength instantly for the shield and retaliate and if the first room is a swarm of melee, low-damage enemies, you should do so.
 However, if a room has at least one heavy hitter, or enough ranged enemies that you expect the retaliate to not find value, then the disarm will do enough work that you should delay Warding Strength for a while.
 You’ll still activate it at some point until you cut the card, but there’s no rush; it’ll find the same value later on.

 Eye for an Eye is incredible on both halves.
 It’s in the utility category for now as your only real source of healing for a while, but the top is your only way to get two shield in a round, and gives you a retaliate as a nice bonus.
 It’ll bounce around from category to category as you level, but you should definitely use both halves as needed.
 In general, the top is better when you’re working to tank a bunch of smaller enemies, and the bottom is better when there’s a few big hits where one shield doesn’t quite cut it.
 Finally, Grab and Go is an obvious choice, with a bit of healing, a bit of looting, and a late initiative with a big move that’s perfect for cracking open doors.
 You can potentially drop this on harder scenarios, but otherwise it’ll be a staple for quite some time.